thephpleague/omnipay/README.md

 only requires PayPal Express in their application, they can simply require `tala-payments-paypal` in their `composer.json` file.
 This separate gateways method has two advantages:

-* Users who only need a single payment gateway don't need to include unnecessary files in their project
+* Developers who only need a single payment gateway don't need to include unnecessary files in their project
-* Obscure gateways can be implemented separately, and supported by third parties, without needing to be include in the main project
+* Obscure gateways can be implemented separately, and supported by third parties, without needing to be included in the main project

-We could possibly make a general `tala-payments` or `tala-payments-all` package which depends on all the officially supported payment gateways, so it is easy for cart developers to include all payment gateways at once.
+We can make a `tala-payments-all` package which depends on all the officially supported payment gateways, so it is easy for cart developers to include all payment gateways at once.

+For an example gateway, see the [tala-payments-paypal](https://github.com/adrianmacneil/tala-payments-paypal) repository.

 # Payment Gateways